Homepage / Bullion Coins: Chinese Bullion / 1/2 oz & 15 gram Chinese Gold Panda

 Obverse

-Displayed in the center of the gold bullion coin is the Temple of Heaven, located in Beijing, China.
+Displayed in the center of the Chinese Gold Panda bullion coin is the Hall of Prayer for Good Harvests, the largest building in the Temple of Heaven, located in Beijing, China.

 Reverse

-The reverse side of the 2023 Chinese Gold Panda bullion coin depicts two pandas facing each other in a tree.
+The reverse side of the 2025 Chinese Gold Panda bullion coin depicts a mother panda with her cubs.

 Gold Content:.......15 grams (.4822 troy oz)